Charles R. Bantz Chancellor’s Community Fellowship and Scholar Award

 Bantz Community Fellow Designation.
 The Bantz Community Fellow must be an IUPUI faculty member who serves as the Primary Investigator on the project.
 The team must include student researchers and community partners, and may include expertise and leadership from a Co-PI.
 The Faculty Fellow may (but is not required to) name one student with significant responsibility on the project as the Student Fellow, and one community organization (usually the primary community research partner) as the Community Fellow on the research team.

-Bantz Community Fellowship and Community Scholar Award Proposals
+Bantz Community Fellowship and Community Award Proposals

 CategoryDetails